- Reflect on what it means to be a creative family child care provider.

-- Use children’s backgrounds, experiences, and interests as inspiration for ideas about creative experiences in your program.
+- Use children’s backgrounds, experiences, and interests as inspiration for ideas about creative activities in your program.

 - Cultivate a climate of inquiry and love for learning in your program.
+Encourage children to pose questions.
 You do not always need to have the answers.
 Invite children to discover answers to fascinating questions or problems with you.

-- Display children’s three-dimensional constructions, creations and artwork.
-You can use simple frames to display artwork at children’s eye level or hang artwork throughout your family child care environment using rope, ribbon and clothespins.
-Seeing their artwork displayed encourages and inspires children to be creative and gives them a sense of pride for their work.
+- Display children’s three-dimensional constructions, creations, and artwork.
+You can use simple frames to display artwork at children’s eye level or hang creations throughout your family child care environment using rope, ribbon, and clothespins.
+Seeing their artwork displayed encourages and inspires children to be creative and gives them a sense of pride in their work.

 - Demonstrate respect for children’s values and opinions.
 Your example will set the tone for how children view themselves and for how they treat each other.